dakhama-mehdi/sjdomain/README.md

 sjdomain.exe add "C:\folder-contains-offline-file"

-this is link to how to integre SJDomain to MDT or SCCM
+this is link to how to integre SJDomain with MDT or SCCM

 # Thanks :
 Matthieu Souin